elRaulito/Iotraffic-hackaton/MyPersonalAI/Readme.md

 # How to make a request?

 You can select any image you want to test, encode it in base64 with tools like [this](https://base64.guru/converter/encode/image)
+Make the request using any device or Postman

 ```
 curl --location --request POST 'http://localhost:3000/image' \